Recycling

 2015

-A state-of-the-art recycling center within the newest distribution center in Dunn, N.C. further reduces the company's environmental footprint.
+A state-of-the-art recycling center is launched in our new distribution center located in Dunn, N.C.

-As Rooms To Go continues our success in the furniture industry, the company's recycling efforts have prevented over 425,000 tons of solid waste from entering the landfill.
+Rooms To Go's recycling efforts have prevented over 500,000 tons of solid waste from entering a landfill.

-Florida, Georgia, Texas, Louisiana, North Carolina & Tennessee
+• 2025 Florida, Georgia, Texas, Louisiana, Mississippi, North Carolina & Tennessee